-Read each nominee’s information, provided by the person who nominated them and then place your vote.
+Read each nominee’s information, provided by the person who nominated them and then vote.

 These nominations are from the many Rock Star nominations submitted from around the nation over the last 12 months, all of which meet the qualifications outlined by the Rock Star program;

 - Utilize Resources

 - Take Ownership

 Voting will be open through midnight, December 15, 2019.